Cardiac Ablation Keeps Ann on the Move

 - Or correct the problem with a onetime procedure known as an ablation.

-“Doing nothing frightened me,” Ann says.
+“Doing nothing frightened me,” Ann said.
 “And I didn’t want to take medication for the rest of my life, so that left ablation.
 I researched it thoroughly and then put my trust in Dr. Wase to perform the procedure.”

 Back on Beat